Shoulder joint: Bursae

 The supra-acromial bursa does not normally communicate with the shoulder joint.

 Muscles

-The shoulder joint is a muscle-dependent joint as it lacks strong ligaments.
-The primary stabilizers of the shoulder include the biceps brachii on the anterior side of the arm, and tendons of the rotator cuff; which are fused to all sides of the capsule except the inferior margin.
+The shoulder joint is muscle-dependent, as it lacks strong ligaments.
+The primary stabilizers of the shoulder include the biceps brachii on the anterior side of the arm and tendons of the rotator cuff, which are fused to all sides of the capsule except the inferior margin.

 The tendon of the long head of the biceps brachii passes through the bicipital groove on the humerus and inserts on the superior margin of the glenoid cavity to press the head of the humerus against the glenoid cavity.
 Other long muscles such as pectoralis major, latissimus dorsi, teres major and deltoid muscles also provide support to the shoulder joint.

 The tendons of the rotator cuff and their respective muscles (supraspinatus muscle, infraspinatus, teres minor, and subscapularis) stabilize and fix the joint.
 The supraspinatus, infraspinatus and teres minor muscles aid in abduction and external rotation.